Gold (Australian TV channel): Gold 2

 WIN launched a second datacasting channel, Gold 2, on 13 July 2013 as a five-hour timeshift of Gold located on LCN 82.
-It was also shortly available in Perth on LCN 92, due to WIN Corporation's ownership of STW Perth until 30 September 2013 when it's control was taken over by Nine Entertainment, the owners of the Nine Network.
-Gold 2 was replaced by Extra 2 in Perth.
-NWS in Adelaide didn't broadcast Gold 2 because by the channel's launch, the station was already in Nine's control, but it launched Nine's counterpart Extra 2, on 1 July 2013, 12 days before Gold 2's launch.
+It was also shortly available in Perth on LCN 92, as WIN Corporation had control over the station until 30 September 2013, when it was taken over by Nine Entertainment, the owners of the Nine Network.
+As a result, Gold 2 was replaced by Extra 2 in Perth.
+NWS in Adelaide did not transmit Gold 2 because the station was already under Nine's control at the time of the channel's launch, but it did launch Nine's counterpart, Extra 2, on 1 July 2013, 12 days before the channel's launch.

 Gold 2 was replaced by the Nine Network's metropolitan informercial channel Extra on 19 January 2016.
 Extra later moved to LCN 85 on WIN's stations.